owensf/owensf.github.io/index.markdown

 This is where I keep track of all my little projects on my STM32

 ### [MIPS CPU (Work in progress)](/mips-cpu)
-This is the largest digital design project I completed outside of my career at Texas Instruments
+This is the largest digital design project I completed outside of my career at Texas Instruments.
+Text copied with permission from my ECE 437 lab partner, Isaiah Grace.

 ### [Advent of Code (Coming soon)](/advent-of-code)
 I've been completing various days in the 2022 Advent of Code challenge.
 Here I'll highlight interesting puzzle solutions I came up